The Simple Answer is “Yes,”

 Calgary’s Driveway Rules According To The Law: Drainage Bylaw 37M2005 Explained

-Since the water flowing into the stormwater management system (and yes, that includes water runoff from your driveway as you wash your car) ends up in nearby rivers, the drainage bylaw was created to keep greasy substances and debris out of the system to avoid blockage.
+Since the water flowing into the stormwater management system (and yes, that includes water runoff from your driveway when you wash your car) ends up in nearby rivers, the drainage bylaw was created to keep grease and debris out of the system to avoid blockage.
 The top concrete contractors in Calgary know this and factor it in with their professional work.